Maariv: After Shabbat

 During the Maariv service following Shabbat, several additions are made.

-Many communities recite (usually sing) Psalm 144 and Psalm 67.
+At the beginning of the service, many communities recite (usually sing) Psalm 144 and Psalm 67.

 A paragraph called "Ata Chonantanu" is inserted into the fourth blessing of the Amidah.
 The recitation of this paragraph officially ends Shabbat.
 One who forgets to recite this paragraph may also end Shabbat through Havdalah or by saying the words "Blessed is He Who differentiates between the holy and the secular."

 Two sections of prayers, "Vayehi Noam" (the last verse from Psalm 90, followed by the full Psalm 91) and V'Ata Kadosh (all but the first two verses of Uva Letzion), are added to the service.
 These prayers are recited out of mercy for the wicked.
 The wicked are given a reprieve from Gehinnom during Shabbat, and the reprieve continues until all evening prayers following Shabbat are concluded.
 In Nusach Ashkenaz and Nusach Sefard, these verses are only recited if there are a full six days of work in the upcoming week; if there is a major festival falling in the middle of the week, they are omitted.
 If the first day of Passover falls the following Sabbath, customs very as to whether the Eve of Passover, generally considered a minor holiday, is enough to exempt the recitation of these verses.

 Nusach Ashkenaz and Italian Nusach also add "Veyiten Lecha" (whereas Nusach Sefard and most Sfardim say this at home after Havdala).
 These are verses of blessing, that we pray should be fulfilled over the course of the week.
-These are recited even when 'Vayehi Noam' is omitted, but it is omitted when Tisha Bav falls at the conclusion of the Sabbath.
+These verses are recited even when 'Vayehi Noam' is omitted, but they are omitted when Tisha Bav falls at the conclusion of the Sabbath.

 In some communities, Havdalah is also recited at this point.

 Counting of the Omer

 During the seven weeks from the second night of Passover until (but not including) Shavuot, the day is counted.
-This is usually done during Maariv, just before Aleinu.
+This is usually done during Maariv, just before Aleinu (in communities that recite Veyiten Lecha before Aleinu at the conclusion of the Sabbath, most communities count the Omer before Veyiten Lecha).
 Others postpone the counting until the end of the service.
 If it is not yet nightfall, many congregations leave the counting to the individual.